vendasta/api-gateway-docs/docs/Guides/Advertising/campaignStats.md

 ## Examples

 ### Fetching all Campaign Stats for a connected account
-In order to fetch campaign info for an account, you will need the ID of a Connected Account.
+In order to fetch campaign stats for an account, you will need the ID of a Connected Account.
 > For info on Connected Advertising Accounts see the [Connected Accounts guide](./connectedAccount.md) The ID will be in the format `AG-X5FZQG6T25:google:1324354698`